zsparal/api-documentation/source/reference/v2/payments-api/get-payment.rst

        .. type:: object

-     - The :ref:`application fee <oauth/application-fees>`, if the payment was created with one.
+     - The :doc:`application fee </oauth/application-fees>`, if the payment was created with one.

        .. list-table::
           :widths: auto